Nottingham City Council save £1 million in EV fleet running costs annually

 Building on its success, the Council started decarbonising its fleet in 2016.
 The Council has been able to rapidly electrify its fleet, which has led to social and environmental benefits for its employees and citizens, while also delivering significant operational savings during a period where the Council’s resources were stretched.

-Recouping running costs
+Recouping running cost

 They’re now more than halfway through their transition with 243 EVs on fleet which includes the UK’s first fully electric sweeper, cage tipper, minibus and bin lorry.
 The fleet electrification has only been possible due to a comprehensive strategy informed through a CPMS to minimise disruption, help fleet managers hit charging deadlines, boost drivers’ EV confidence and typical fuelling habits early on in the project.